Saisindhu-Kanuri/Air-Quality-Index-Prediction-of-Bengaluru/README.md

-# 🌫️ AQI Prediction in Bengaluru using Random Forest and Grey Wolf Optimizer
+# 🍃💨 AQI Prediction of Bengaluru

 This project focuses on predicting the Air Quality Index (AQI) in **Bengaluru** using historical pollution data and advanced machine learning techniques.
 By leveraging a **Random Forest Regressor** optimized with the **Grey Wolf Optimizer (GWO)**, the system delivers improved accuracy and automated hyperparameter tuning for AQI forecasting.